FikraDev/FikraDev/README.md

 ## Hi There! :wave:

 My name is Ryan and i am a Student Software Developer who believes in using technology and programming to solve problems.
-What am I currently doing:
+* I currently:

 <ul>
   <li>:herb: Learning Node.JS</li>